Skip to content

 Should you have a problem accessing the download then please contact your Tutor who will assist you.

-Once you have installed the software you will be able to open the cmap file (it is also provided as a pdf) which provides you with an example of a partitially completed map for the first focus question, “What is the nature of the Lord’s Love?“.
+This provides you with an example of a partitially completed map for the first focus question, “What is the nature of the Lord’s Love?“.
 You can use this map and develop it further, or you can start from scratch.
 If you use the map provided then be sure to use the “save as” option under the file menu to save it onto your own computer.
 You will then need to create a new map for each of the following focus questions…

 • CMap 2.
 What does the Lord’s love seek to accomplish?